gnome.environment.water

 Define the environmental conditions for a spill, like water_temperature,

-Single values for all all time and space
+Single values for all time and space

 Defined in a Serializable class since user will need to set/get some of these properties through the client

-Includes attributes with a Environment interface:
+Includes attributes with an Environment interface:

 Temperature Salinity Sediment WaveHeight